leah-handel/Scraping-Mars-Facts/README.md

 ## General Info

 This project is an app that scrapes several websites for content about Mars and aggregates them on a landing page.
-It was done for Week 12 homework for the Northwestern Data Science and Visualization Bootcamp.
+Done for week 12 homework for the Northwestern Data Science and Visualization Bootcamp.

 ## Technologies